Imagine two students in a classroom.

 Many college classrooms today are populated by students just like these two from extremely different backgrounds and contexts.
 And there are scores of students who fall somewhere between in terms of privilege and preparation for college.
-Contemporary Ignatian pedagogy encourages the faculty to consider the “context” of the students in our classrooms as we prepare to “teach.”
-But the context of our students’ experience reaches far beyond their individual personal histories.
-It reaches into the “context” of our known world: its economics, political structures, conflicts, global issues, and local and community struggles all of which influence the educational environment and provide the “grist” for a good education.
+Contemporary Ignatian pedagogy encourages the faculty to consider the “context” of the students in the classrooms as one prepares to “teach.”
+But the context of students’ experience reaches far beyond their individual personal histories.
+It reaches into the “context” of the known world: its economics, political structures, conflicts, global issues, and local and community struggles all of which influence the educational environment and provide the “grist” for a good education.

 When the companions of St. Ignatius opened their first schools in the late 1500s, the backgrounds of the students they taught had a similar diverse character, some very wealthy and some quite poor.
 The early Jesuits developed the Ratio Studiorum, published in 1599, which provided a “plan of studies” to coordinate the education of lay students (all male at this point) as well as young men studying to become Jesuits.

 The Ratio set down both a philosophy of education as well as some methods that became perennial characteristics of Jesuit or Ignatian pedagogy…things like a sequence of courses in which students progressed from foundational knowledge to more complex learning (think of “scaffolding”).
-The Jesuit founders added an emphasis on the humanities (literature, history, mathematics, science, music, the arts) important in developing a well-educated person (think about core curriculum or general education).
+The Jesuit founders added an emphasis on the humanities (literature, history, mathematics, science, music, the arts) important in developing a well-educated person.
 They included the traditional studies to prepare clerics: philosophy and theology.
 Early Ignatian teachers believed in repetition and active learning in the form of disputations, debates, and dramatic presentations as ways to help students appropriate what they were learning.
 They taught rhetorical skills and students were expected to present what they had learned to others.
 A good deal of the methodology was modeled after the Modus Parisienne Ignatius learned at the University of Paris.

 The other source document for Ignatian education is The Spiritual Exercises which mirror Ignatius’ own spiritual journey and became part of the “formation” of students in Jesuit schools.
 In the “exercises” participants practice (exercise) deep reflection on their human experiences with the goal of becoming more attentive to the movements of desolation and consolation in their lives that leads them closer to God and being “good persons” focused on others before themselves.
 The Exercises are a series of meditations cultivating key practices of Ignatian spirituality: imagination, reflection, awe, reverence, devotion (moving toward God, the transcendent or what is other).
 The Exercises assist the participant in everyday discernment or choosing what is right, good, and is of service to God and the community.